sophia-abudukelimu/stamp/README.md

 ## Contact

-Open an issue on GitHub, or email <your-email>.
+Open an issue on GitHub, or email <sophia.abudukelimu@yale.edu>.